Last updated on March 15th, 2019 at 02:21 pm

 Al dente penne pasta that was poured into a large stockpot of salted, rapidly boiling water and stirred so as not to stick to the bottom or one another, delicious olive oil.

-Add some lemon zest, downy heaps of pecorino cheese, shredded with my micro-plane grater and a wee bit (kiddies remember) of crushed red pepper flakes.
+Add some lemon zest, downy heaps of pecorino cheese, shredded with my micro-plane grater, and a wee bit (kiddies remember) of crushed red pepper flakes.

 Our main dish for this super special gathering was also an overnight guest.

-We seasoned a gorgeous pork shoulder with a dry rub, added our favorite liquids and into our large slow cooker for tomorrow’s sliders of “barbecued” pulled pork with caramelized onions on toasted, homemade sweet potato buns.
+We seasoned a gorgeous pork shoulder with a dry rub, added our favorite liquids, and put it into our large slow cooker for tomorrow’s sliders of “barbecued” pulled pork with caramelized onions on toasted, homemade sweet potato buns.
+I baked in the early cool morning of the Willamette Valley Wine Region in Oregon, where I live.
+A special addition is a spicy-hot tarragon orange mayonnaise, which I also made the evening before.

 American Dream Spicy Tarragon Orange Mayonnaise